muqriher72/Vendor-Performance-Analytics/README.md

 The goal of the analysis is to:
 - identify underperforming brands that require pricing readjustment or promotions
+- determine top vendors contributing to sales and gross profit
+- analyze the impact of bulk purchasing on unit costs
+- assess inventory turnover to reduce holding costs and improve efficiency
+- investigate the profitability variance between high-performing and low-performing vendors

 ## Project Organization